Risale-i Nur: History

-While in Barla, Nursî put the treatise on Resurrection and the pieces that followed it together in the form of a collection and gave it the name of Sozler (The Words).
-The Words was followed by Mektûbat (Letters), a collection of thirty-three letters of varying lengths from Nursî to his students.
-And this was followed by Lem'alar (The Flashes Collection), and Sualar (The Rays), which was completed in 1949.
-Together with these are the three collections of Additional Letters, for each of Nursî's main places of exile, Barla Lahikasi, Kastamonu Lahikasi, and Emirdag Lahikasi.

-During the production of the Risale-i Nur Nursî would dictate at speed to a scribe, who would write down the piece in question with equal speed;.
+While in Barla, Nursî compiled the treatise on Resurrection and the pieces that followed it together in the form of a collection and which he named Sözler ("The Words").
+Sözler was followed by Mektubat (Letters), a collection of thirty-three letters of varying lengths from Nursî to his students.
+This was followed by Lem'alar (The Flashes Collection) and Şualar (The Rays), which was completed in 1949.
+Together with these are the three collections of Additional Letters, each for one of Nursî's main places of exile: Barla Lahikası, Kastamonu Lahikası, and Emirdağ Lahikası.
+During the production of the Risale-i Nur Nursî would dictate at speed to a scribe, who would write down the piece in question with equal speed.
 Nursî had no books for reference and the writing of religious works was forbidden.
 They were all written therefore in the mountains and out in the countryside.
 Handwritten copies were then made, and these were secretly copied out in the houses of the Risale-i Nur 'students', as they were called, and passed from village to village, and then from town to town, until they spread throughout Turkey.
 Only in 1946 were Risale-i Nur students able to obtain duplicating machines, while it was not till 1956 that various parts were printed on modern presses in the new, Latin, script.
 The figure given for hand-written copies is 600,000.
 It may be seen from the above figure how the Risale-i Nur Movement spread within Turkey, despite all efforts to stop it.
 After 1950, the period of what Nursî called 'the Third Said', there was a great increase in the number of students, particularly among the young and those who had been through the secular education system of the Republic.
 At the same time the number of students outside Turkey increased.

 Main volumes (translated into English)

 The Words (Sözler)

-The Words is the first volume of the Risale-i Nur and consist of thirty-three independent parts or ‘Words’, which explain and prove the fundamentals of Belief, including its myriad virtues and advantages.
+The Words is the first volume of the Risale-i Nur and consist of thirty-three independent parts or "Words", which explain and prove the fundamentals of Belief, including its myriad virtues and advantages.
 Included here are exposition of the Divine Names and Attributes in creation, the resurrection of the dead and the Hereafter, Prophethood and the Ascension, the Miraculousness of the Qur'an, the angels, the immortality of man's soul, Divine Determining (fate or destiny), together with discussion on the true nature of man and the universe, The wisdom of the specified times of the five daily prayers, and man's fundamental and innate need to worship Allah.

 This work responds to the attacks against the Qur'an in the name of science and philosophy, and attempts to demonstrate the rationality of belief in Allah.